 The move away from error-prone, paper-based processes in the warehouse in favor of digital systems like warehouse management system (WMS) software that enable digitally automated workflows is an obvious example of Industry 4.0’s influence in warehousing and logistics.
 But Industry 4.0’s emphasis on transparency and operating large-scale systems with advanced technology very strongly manifests itself in the rise of 4PL networks.

-Whereas 3PLs are singular nodes in the supply chain, 4PLs stitch together 3PLs to integrate, synchronize, and automate whole supply chains for manufacturers, brands, and retailers across geographically distributed networks.
-In many ways, 4PLs are an evolution of traditional 3PLs.
+Whereas 3PL providers are singular nodes in the supply chain, 4PLs stitch together 3PLs to integrate, synchronize, and automate whole supply chains for manufacturers, brands, and retailers across geographically distributed networks.
+In many ways, 4PLs are an evolution of traditional 3PL services.

 4PLs offer a one-stop, big-picture view of a brand’s supply chain operations by intelligently routing orders to 3PLs within the 4PL network based on factors such as inventory availability, proximity to end consumers, weather delays, and more.
 A critical factor in the rise of 4PLs has been the drive to cut final-mile delivery costs through distributing inventory and orders across the network with the help of digital automation.